SEPTEMBER 22, 2014

 This event is open to everyone interested in stamps, coins, baseball cards and collectibles.
 If you are looking for a specific stamp, coin or certain collectibles this is the opportunity to come and view the many items the club members are offering for sale.

-There will be dealers to give free appraisals of your collections.
+There will be dealers to give free evaluation of your collections.
 Come early and bring your friends.
 FREE stamp area for the young and young at heart.
-The VFW will be serving food and snacks so bring your appetite.

 Free parking and admission.